 The appropriate test result is obtained with the hood the following three positions:

-just touching the nose ,
+just touching the nose;

-just touching the back of the head,
+just touching the back of the head; and

 central.

 The position of the hood shall be adjusted by means of the elastic line.
 Throughout the duration of the test the hood shall remain laterally symmetrical about the head and vertical movement should not be restricted.
 The appropriate test result is taken as the average of the three readings.